 Can you avoid taxable boot by bringing outside cash to the exchange?
 Again, no. If you have $200,000 in equity but need to take $50,000 to pay off a loan or other obligation, the IRS considers the $50,000 to be cash boot, even if you make up the difference with $50,000 from another source at closing.

 Get answers to your questions about taxable boot

-Transferring your equity and exchanging for a higher value property are two easy ways to avoid boot in your 1031 exchange.
+Transferring your equity and exchanging for a higher value property are two easy ways to avoid exchange boot in your 1031 exchange.
 But your situation might be more nuanced.
-Let a 1031 expert help you through the process.
+Let a 1031 exchange expert help you through the process.
 If you’re ready to start an exchange, contact us to set up a free consultation today.

 Learn to Master 1031 Exchanges